cloudbees-days/cloudbees-field-workshops/labs/core-workshop-setup/workshop-setup.md

 ## Create a GitHub Organization

-Create a Github organization to use for this workshop:
+Create a GitHub organization to use for this workshop:

-1. On Github navigate to **Organizations**: https://github.com/settings/organizations (after logging in)
+1. On GitHub navigate to **Organizations**: https://github.com/settings/organizations (after logging in)
 2. Click on **New Organization** <p><img src="images/setup-github-new-org.png" width=550/>
 3. Fill in the **Organization Name**, **Billing Email**, and click on **Create Organization**<p><img src="images/setup-create-org.png" width=550/>
 4. On the **Invite organization members** - just click the **Continue** button.
-On the next page **Enter Organization Details** either click **Submit** button or **skip this step** to finish creating the organization.
+On the next page, **Enter Organization Details**, either click **Submit** button or **skip this step** to finish creating the GitHub Organization.

->NOTE: Even though you have to provide an email for billing, you will not be charged anything as long as you choose the free option.
+>NOTE: Even though you have to provide an email for billing, you will NOT be charged anything as long as you choose the free option.

 ## Run Workshop Setup Pipeline
 You should see the following Blue Ocean **Pipelines** screen with one Pipeline named **workshop-setup** for your Team: